photographing in bright sunlight – find the shade!

 So here is a pragmatic method – my first approach – in dealing with hard sunlight.
 I work around it.
 Only if I’m stuck, then do I figure out alternate ways of shooting in bright sunlight.

-- photography technique – taking photos in harsh sunlight
+- Technique – taking photos in hard sunlight

-- photographing in hard sunlight, with or without flash
+- Photographing in hard sunlight with on-camera flash

 Neil, I’ve noticed that you use external light (like a softbox) a lot on location.
 How often do you get chased out by the Blue Meanies?
 It seems that every time I do a senior portrait outside, I’m getting told to leave.
 With one young lady, we were chased out of an alleyway, a wharf, and a marina.
 I typically don’t use a lot of equipment, preferring to use available light.
 I may have a tripod, and mom holding a reflector.
 I envy you.